-- Parents Speech and Language Therapy Newsletter - Autumn 2019
+- Parents Speech and Language Therapy Newsletter - Spring 2020

 - Early Years Settings Speech and Language Therapy Newsletter - Autumn 2019

-- Head Teachers Speech and Language Therapy Newsletter - Autumn 2019
+- Head Teachers Speech and Language Therapy Newsletter - Spring 2020

 The service works on the principle that the speech and language needs of children and young people should be met through a whole system of support.
 In line with this approach, a key role of Speech and Language Therapists (SLT) is to develop the skills and capacity of the wider children’s workforce, as well as parents and carers, to support children’s speech, language and communication.
 The speech and language needs of most children can be met within this whole system approach, without a need for referral and direct therapy.
 However, some children will have additional needs that make referral to a specialist SLT services necessary.

 When a child or young person is referred, the Speech and Language Therapist assessing the individual’s needs will make specific recommendations about interventions to achieve the best outcomes.
 SLTs work in collaboration with children and young people, as well as parents/carers and school staff, giving choices about types of support where appropriate.